Vale of TearsFallout for Children

 Forgive us for the heavy price our children pay

-Make up ground that has been lost in their lives,
+Make up ground that has been lost in their lives we pray:

 10 There are a number of books on the market geared to helping explain death to children, e.g. Water Bugs and Dragonflies by Doris Stickney, Continuum International Publishing Group Ltd. (2002), Help Me Say Goodbye, by Janice Silverman, Fairview Press, U.S. (1999), and Sad Isn’t Bad, by Michaelene Mundy, (Elf-Help Books for Kids).